Incoming Erasmus students

 1. Learning Agreement

-Option 1: Your institution uses EWP.
-If your institution uses an online Learning Agreement connected to EWP, we will receive it automatically.
-Please complete your online Learning Agreement before sending the application form.
+Option 1: Your institution uses OLA.
+If your institution uses the Online Learning Agreement, we will receive it automatically.
+Please complete your OLA before sending the application form.

-Option 2: your institution does not use EWP.
-If your institution does not use EWP platform yet, please upload a signed PDF of your Learning Agreement with your application.
+Option 2: your institution does not use OLA.
+If your institution does not use OLA yet, please upload a signed PDF of your Learning Agreement with your application.

 Academic calendar

-Pre-orientation Zoom meeting on 6.8. at 14-15.
+Pre-orientation Zoom meeting is organized in August.
 The link will be sent to students via email.

 Course catalogue